 Yoshitoyo I (一代目芳豊) was active c.
-1854–58 in Osaka and is said to have died in either 1862 or 1866.
+1849(51?)–1860 in Osaka and is said to have died in 1862.
 His personal name was Hyôzô (兵三), his surname Utagawa (歌川), and his clan name Uehara (上原).
-Among his many gô (art names: 號) were variations on "Hokusui" (北粋, 北翠, 北醉, 北粹), as well as Hokusuitei (北粋亭) and Gansuitei (含粹亭).
+Among his many gô (secondary art names) were variations on "Hokusui" (北粋, 北翠, 北醉, 北粹, or 北水), which he also used for a geimei (primary art name).
+His other gô was Gansuitei (含粹亭).
 He seems to have been a student, at least for a brief time, of the Edo master Utagawa Kuniyoshi (歌川國芳 1798–1861).

 Kita-Shinchi (北新地) was a pleasure quarter established in 1696 along the Shijimigawa (Shijimi River), a branch of the Dojimgawa (Dojima River).
 Originally called Sonezaki Shinchi, it featured brothels, teahouses, restaurants, bathhouses, and geisha residences.
 It was the location for some of Japan's great playwright Chikamatsu Monzaemon's shinjû-mono (double-suicide plays: 心中物), notably Sonezaki shinjû (Love suicides at Sonezaki: 曾根崎心中).
 Destroyed by fire in 1909, Kita-Shinchi was rebuilt and eventually contained more than 160 geisha houses, but after World War II, the river was filled in and the area became a district of bars, cabarets, night clubs, and snack bars.